Saturday, September 21, 2024

 Parrott called to Trotter and instructed him to inflate his rescue raft then attempted to inflate his.
 While Trotter successfully inflated his raft, Parrott's emergency inflation cylinder only partially inflated his.
 Fortunately, as he drifted ever closer to the waves below Parrott was able to completely inflate the raft and upon landing claimed that he didn’t even get his head under water.

-With a rescue helicopter inbound, Lindsey maintained his vigil over the downed pilots despite his fuel nearing exhaustion.
+With a rescue helicopter inbound, Lindsey maintained his vigil over the downed pilots despite his rapidly depleting fuel supply.
 He departed the scene only when relieved by Capt.
 Roland Rieck of the Savannah-based 158th Fighter Interceptor Squadron.
 Rieck helped vector the rescue helicopter to the scene until the Marine rescue crew could observe the sea marker dye the pilots had released from their life vests.
-Arriving less than one hour after incident, the helicopter plucked Lt.
-Trotter from the ocean using a sling hoist then retrieved Capt.
-Parrott.
+Arriving less than one hour after incident, the helicopter plucked Trotter from the ocean using a sling hoist then retrieved Parrott.
 The rescue was completed 62 minutes after the pilots bailed out.

 The pilots were transported to Hunter Air Force Base in Savannah where they were treated for minor injuries and released.